cch0912/1340Project/README.md

 >  Option: B

-For option B, customers can check the current table situation, whether the tables are occupied, reserved or vacant.
+For option B, customers can check the current table situation, whether the tables are occupied or vacant.
 “Occupied” means that there are customers still eating at that table.
-The “Dining time” shows how long the customers have been staying at that table.
-“Reserved” means that the table was vacant but a customer has ‘pre-occupied’ the table.
-He or she will be given 10 minutes before arriving the restaurant.
-If the reserved time counts to 0, the reserevd table will be released for other customers.
-“Queue” shows how many customers are queuing for that table.
-If we take the following as an example, when customers at Table 5 finished their meal, table 5 will be released.
-Since there is already a customer queuing for table 5, it will be reserved for that particular customer and the reserved time will start to count down.

 > [Option B] entered
 >
->                Status       Dining time     Reserved time     Queue
+>           Size    Status
-> - Table 1 [2]  occupied       00:23:13          --:--           2
+> - Table 1  2      vacant
-> - Table 2 [2]  occupied       00:46:23          --:--           1
+> - Table 2  2      vacant
-> - Table 3 [2]  occupied       01:12:13          --:--           1
+> - Table 3  2      vacant
-> - Table 4 [4]  reserved       --:--:--          08:56           0
+> - Table 4  4      vacant
-> - Table 5 [4]  occupied       02:03:45          --:--           1
+> - Table 5  4      vacant
-> - Table 6 [4]    vacant       --:--:--          --:--           0
+> - Table 6  4      vacant
-> - Table 7 [6]  occupied       00:35:24          --:--           1
+> - Table 7  6      vacant
-> - Table 8 [6]  occupied       00:04:59          --:--           1
+> - Table 8  6      vacant

 > Press E to exit [Option B]: E